Ridde83/Ridde83/README.md

 2. To have Qrcode in the wallet.
 3. To have paper wallet in the wallet.
 4. To make the wallet work on Windows and Mac.
-5. To have a Block explorer.
+5. To make DinarcoinAPP wallet for IOS and Android.
 If anyone has more ideas, feel free to code on my repository in Dinarcoin, i will really appreciate it.

 <!---